-MSAC has a dedicated accessibility page available by clicking here.
+MSAC has a dedicated accessibility page available on our website.
 It includes contact information for the accessibility coordinator, federal and state regulations, the organization's equity and justice statement, grievance procedures, an emergency preparedness plan, accommodation policies, other accessibility resources for artists and arts organizations, and Picture Exchange Communication System (PECS) images.